Genusbiz/docs/users/exploring-data.md

 Genus offers functionality for exploring related objects through the object network.
 The object network is made up of objects with properties which refeferences other objects, and these paths in the network can be used to browse surrounding objects.

 The **Explore Task Pane** can be opened by clicking **Explore** in the toolbar.
 In the list of explore links, all the relevant links are displayed based on the object or objects that are selected.
 Explore links can also be accessed by right-clicking an object, and then selecting **Explore** in the menu.
 The relevant explore links are then displayed in the sub-menu.
-For an overview of <span style="FONT-STYLE: italic">all related objects, select the special explore link **All**<span style="FONT-WEIGHT: normal">.
+For an overview of <span style="FONT-STYLE: italic">all related objects, select the special explore link **All**.

 ![IDA2952D5747C548DD.IDFC403A013C8C4EB3.png](media/IDA2952D5747C548DD.IDFC403A013C8C4EB3.png)